 At Johns Creek United Methodist Church, caring for the congregation and the community is a vital part of what it means to "love your neighbor as yourself."
 Every disciple of Jesus Christ is to love their neighbor.
 The church believes that the care and support of a loving community is crucial in equipping people to make disciples of Jesus Christ for the transformation of the world.
 It is essential to first BE disciples.

 Johns Creek United Methodist Church seeks to be and make disciples by providing opportunities to give and receive spiritual and emotional support.
 The care and support ministries of JCUMC are here to help connect people to God in the midst of times of struggle, pain, loss, and disorientation.

-Please take a moment to click on the links to the right to see our network of care and support.
+Please take a moment to click on the links below to see our network of care and support.

 Goodness and mercy shall follow you,